-Donation of a Ford Mustang Mach-E to CFP West-Island
+Ford Mustang Mach-E Donated to WICC

 Students in mechanics at the vocational training center

-“This generous donation from Ford Canada will allow our students to gain valuable hands-on training in cutting-edge automotive technology,” he said during the vehicle unveiling on Thursday, December 4.
-“This support strengthens our automotive mechanics and EV programs, which train highly skilled and specialized mechanics.”
+Speaking at the vehicle unveiling on Thursday, December 4, he emphasized the importance of the contribution: “This generous donation from Ford Canada will allow our students to gain valuable hands-on training with advanced automotive technology.
+This support strengthens our automotive and EV mechanics programs and helps us train highly skilled and specialized technicians.”

-To learn more about the Vocational Training Program “Electric Vehicle Mechanics,” click HERE.
+To learn more about the Electric Vehicle Mechanics Vocational Training Program, click HERE.

 •